-- a.
-Remove page 7 of the basic instruction and insert enclosure (1). - b.
-Remove pages 1 and 2 of enclosure 7 and insert enclosure (2). - 3.
-Records Management a.
-Records created as a result of this change transmittal, regardless of format or media, must be maintained and dispositioned for the standard subject identification codes 1000 through 13000 series per the records disposition schedules located on the Department of the Navy/Assistant for Administration(DON/AA), Directives and Records Management Division (DRMD) portal page at https://portal.secnav.navy.mil/orgs/DUSNM/DONAA/DRM/Records-and-Information-Management/Approved%20Record%20Schedules/Forms/AllItems.aspx.

-b.
-For questions concerning the management of records related to this instruction or the records disposition schedules, please contact the local records manager of the DON/AA DRMD program officer.
+- (a) Records created as a result of this change transmittal, regardless of format or media, must be maintained and dispositioned for the standard subject identification codes 1000 through 13000 series per the records disposition schedules located on the Department of the Navy/Assistant for Administration(DON/AA), Directives and Records Management Division (DRMD) portal page at https://portal.secnav.navy.mil/orgs/DUSNM/DONAA/DRM/Records-and-Information-Management/Approved%20Record%20Schedules/Forms/AllItems.aspx. - (b) For questions concerning the management of records related to this instruction or the records disposition schedules, please contact the local records manager of the DON/AA DRMD program officer.